MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 1. Restart the service or application you're tracing.

-   For some applications, such as SQL Server Integration Services (SIS) packages, a new instance of DTEXEC or ISServerExec is launched when the package is run, so a restart doesn't make sense.
+   For some applications, such as SQL Server Integration Services (SSIS) packages, a new instance of DTEXEC or ISServerExec is launched when the package is run, so a restart doesn't make sense.

 1. Start the trace collection.